…”The truth is just ahead” …

 - Track the link your customer gave you.

-- Add the tracking link to your rotator (if needed).
+- Add the tracking link to a rotator* (if needed).

 - Prepare the emails from your private server using the self-hosted email software.